Kishan-Patel-dev/AI-Agents/Unit-2-Framework-for-AI-Agents/README.md

-# 🧠 Unit 2: Introduction to Agentic Frameworks
+# 🧠 Unit 2: Frameworks for AI Agents

 This unit focuses on **agentic frameworks** - tools designed to help you build more flexible and powerful applications powered by LLMs.